Optimizing Container Loading and Unloading through Dual-Cycling and Dockyard Rehandle Reduction Using a Hybrid Genetic Algorithm: Literature Review

-The effectiveness of quay cranes relies on how well they work together with other equipment like yard trailers and cranes.
-Certain researchers investigated solving the integration scheduling problem to enhance coordination and overall efficiency at container terminals.
-For example- Bish \citep{bish2003multiple} introduced models and algorithms that brought together various sub-processes.
-These included finding suitable storage spots for unloaded containers, sending vehicles to specific containers, and planning the loading and unloading activities for quay and yard cranes.
-Chen et al. \citep{chen2007tabu} created a comprehensive model to enhance the efficiency of the complete loading and unloading procedure.
-Zeng, Yang, and Hu \citep{zeng2011disruption} created a model for recovering from disruptions in berth and quay crane schedules.
-However, the previously mentioned literature concerning scheduling primarily centers on the quay crane single cycling (QCSC) method, with relatively limited advancement in QCDCS scheduling literature.
+The effectiveness of QCs relies on how well they work together with other equipment, like yard trailers and cranes.
+Certain researchers investigated solving the integration scheduling problem to improve coordination and overall efficiency at container terminals.
+For example, \cite{bish2003multiple} introduced algorithms that combined various sub-processes.
+These included finding suitable storage spots for unloaded containers, sending vehicles to specific containers, and planning the loading and unloading activities for quay and yard cranes. \cite{chen2007tabu} created a comprehensive algorithm to increase the efficiency of the complete loading and unloading procedure. \cite{zeng2011disruption} created an algorithm for recovering from berth and QC schedule disruptions.
+However, the previously mentioned literature concerning scheduling primarily centers on the Quay Crane Single Cycling (QCSC) method, with relatively limited advancement in QCDCS scheduling literature.